StephaneFeniar/Lottery-BestCombination/README.md

 #### Scope of the analysis
 Euromillions consist of picking 5 numbers among 50 + 2 stars among 10 stars.

-For keeping the analysis comparable to [Using ML to Pick Your Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb), we'll **focus on the numbers**.
+We'll **focus on the numbers** for keeping the analysis comparable to [Using ML to Pick Your Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb).

 #### Results summary